Presentation of Arctic animals for preschoolers. Presentation "The Extraordinary Arctic". Progress of direct educational activities

 Arctic tern

-The rocky shores are almost entirely covered with auks, puffins, arctic terns, gulls, and guillemots.
-From a distance, their excited voices can be heard.
-Many birds do not build nests, but lay their eggs directly on bare stones.
+Rocky shores almost completely covered with razorbills, puffins, arctic terns, gulls, and guillemots.
+Their excited voices can be heard from a great distance.
+Many birds do not build nests, but lay their eggs directly on bare rocks.
 Sheer cliffs are a reliable refuge from predatory animals.
 Birds feed mainly on fish.

 Loon